 Documentation for Estate Tax Model

-The following documentation addresses the modeling of the Federal estate tax.
-The estate tax is a tax on the transfer of property at death.
+The following documentation defines the Federal estate tax model for farm households.
+Estate tax is a tax on the transfer of property at death.
 Model documentation includes a description of data sources, assumptions, and estimation methods.

-The estate tax model was first developed in 2009 (see Federal Tax Policies and Farm Households, EIB-54, May 2009) and uses data from multiple Government agencies, including USDA, Social Security Administration, and Internal Revenue Service (IRS).
+The estate tax model was first developed in 2009 (see Federal Tax Policies and Farm Households, EIB-54, May 2009) and uses data from multiple Government agencies, including U.S. Department of Agriculture (USDA), Social Security Administration (SSA), and Internal Revenue Service (IRS).
 The data include:

 - Agricultural Resource Management Survey (ARMS) provides the financial and demographic information for farm households.

-- Mortality Tables from the Social Security Administration Actuary Life Tables, showing the probability of a person’s death before their next birthday, given their age.
+- Mortality Tables from the Social Security Administration Actuary Life Tables, show the probability of a person's death before their next birthday, given their age.

-- NASS June Area Survey provides cash rental rate information for cropland by State.
-The data is used to compute the tax relief provided by valuing farmland for its agricultural use, as allowed by law.
+- USDA, National Agricultural Statistics Service (NASS) June Area Survey provides cash rental rate information for cropland by State.
+The data are used to compute tax relief provided by valuing farmland for its agricultural use, as allowed by law.

-- Farm Credit System Bank Loan Interest Rates IRS-published interest rates are used for computing the special-use valuation provision.
+- Farm Credit System Bank Loan Interest Rates include IRS-published interest rates that are used for computing the special-use valuation provisions.

-This section provides a broad and nontechnical explanation regarding the estimation of estate tax components for farm households.
+This section broadly explains the estimation of estate tax components for farm households.
 The exemptions, limits, tax rates, special deductions and, other items of the model are based on the Federal estate tax code (Chapter 11 of the Internal Revenue Code) for the relevant year.
-For technical details of the model, see Appendix C of Estimated Effects of the Tax Cuts and Jobs Act on Farms and Farm Households (ERR-252, June 2018).
+For more technical details of the model, see Appendix C of Estimated Effects of the Tax Cuts and Jobs Act on Farms and Farm Households (ERR-252, June 2018).

-We make two important assumptions when estimating the estate tax liabilities that rely on estate heirs being motivated to maximize consumption over their lifetime.
+We make two important assumptions when estimating the estate tax liabilities that rely on estate heirs’ motivation to maximize consumption over their lifetime.
 There may be instances and exceptions for which heirs are otherwise motivated.
+The assumptions include: